philipp-baumann/simplerspec-pedometron-article/README.md

 We assume that spectral measurements are done before chemical reference analyses as the former are faster and cheaper to do.
 Here we read the data from a Bruker Alpha mid-Infrared spectrometer.
-Currently, the package is limited to Bruker and ASD devices, however support for reading files from other devices and formats is planned within the package simplerspec.io.
+Currently, the package is limited to Bruker and ASD devices.
+However, support for reading files from other devices and formats is planned within the package simplerspec.io.